 3. For those wanting to be more creative this year

 4. For Chosen, our 20s & 30s havurah

 6. For our Vegan Havurah

 7. Social Action & Bikkur Holim, Caring Committee

 Join us for prayer & song, joy & dance.

 Tuesday, October 22, 2019, 7-8:30pm – Torah Study with Rabbi Solomon

 Friday, October 25, 2019, 8-10pm – Ruach Chayim, with Dinner in the Neighborhood prior

 More on Sukkot

 Sukkot, Succot or Sukkos is one of the Three Pilgrimage Festivals (shalosh regalim) alongside Passover and Shavu’ot, on which the Israelites would make a pilgrimage to the Temple in Jerusalem.
 The Festival of Sukkot begins on Tishri 15, the fifth day after Yom Kippur.
 It is quite a drastic transition, from one of the most solemn holidays in our year to one of the most joyous.
-Sukkot is so unreservedly joyful that it is commonly referred to in Jewish prayer and literature as Z’man Simchateinu, the Season of our Rejoicing.
+Sukkot is so unreservedly joyful that it is commonly referred to in Jewish prayer and literature as Z’man Simchateinu, the Season of our Joy.